Unfortunately spammers have flooded job boards with fake jobs meant to farm your email address so they can send you unwanted emails or other junk.

 - Offering way too much money.
-If the job you are looking into promises more money than normal (i.e. $10,000 a month)
+If the job you are looking into on Craigslist promises more money than normal (i.e. $40,000 a month)

 - Full of links.
 If the job description has a whole bunch of links to some other web page it is probably just trying to promote that other web page.
 If there is only one link to an application on the employers site then that’s ok.